 Putting the pieces together to curb transportation pollution

 The transportation sector is the largest source of greenhouse gas pollution not only in the South, but throughout the United States.
 A majority of transportation-related greenhouse gas emissions come from light-duty vehicles—primarily passenger cars and smaller trucks.
 The transportation sector is also a significant source of other pollutants, including nitrogen oxides, carbon monoxide, and particulate matter, and ambient ozone, which are all linked to serious health impacts.
 Trucks are responsible for an outsized share of this pollution.
-Though comprising less than 10 percent of all vehicles on the road, medium- and heavy-duty vehicles emit over 60 percent of tailpipe nitrogen oxides and particulate matter pollution.
+Though comprising less than 10% of all vehicles on the road, medium- and heavy-duty vehicles emit over 60% of tailpipe nitrogen oxides and particulate matter pollution.

 A complex set of fuel economy and tailpipe emissions standards are the main tools currently available to states as they attempt to control vehicle pollution.
 At the federal level, the Biden administration is working to undo regulatory rollbacks the Trump administration made.
 Strengthening these standards, and steps states can take to tackle vehicle pollution, are critical to improving public health and fighting climate change, as well as ending the disproportionate burden of transportation pollution on communities of color and low-wealth communities.

-SELC recently filed comments on EPA’s proposed new standards to control greenhouse gas and other pollution from medium- and heavy-duty vehicles.
-This is just the latest step in our advocacy for strong federal standards that minimize transportation pollution and incentivize the equitable transition to zero-emission vehicles (ZEVs).
+The Southern Environmental Law Center recently filed comments on EPA’s proposed new standards to control greenhouse gas and other pollution from medium- and heavy-duty vehicles.
+This is just the latest step in our advocacy for strong federal standards that minimize transportation pollution and incentivize the equitable transition to zero-emission vehicles.
 We’re also encouraging states to take advantage of opportunities to go beyond federal standards to bring the many benefits of curbing transportation pollution to the Southeast.
 Pollution control standards need to be supplemented by funding and complementary policy initiatives.
-For example, seventeen states and Washington, D.C. have signed the voluntary Multi-State Medium- and Heavy-Duty Zero-Emissions Initiative that commits jurisdictions to a goal of having 100 percent of medium- and heavy-duty vehicle sales be ZEVs by 2050.
+For example, seventeen states and Washington, D.C. have signed the voluntary Multi-State Medium- and Heavy-Duty Zero-Emissions Initiative that commits jurisdictions to a goal of having 100% of medium- and heavy-duty vehicle sales be ZEVs by 2050.
 Funding is needed to provide cleaner alternatives to driving, such as transit and freight and passenger rail, as well as to promote the use of ZEVs through funding for electric charging stations and incentives to purchase electric cars, trucks, school and transit buses, and other vehicles.
 SELC is working to advance clean transportation funding at the federal, state, and local level—such as transformative rail funding in Virginia and $7.5 billion for electric vehicle charging in the new federal infrastructure law.

 The transportation pollution control puzzle